Java programmer expert

 Step 1: Download the latest version of Java from the official website.

-Windows, Linux and macOS versions are available.
+There are Windows, Linux and MacOS versions available.

-Choose the Windows version.
+Select the Windows version.

 Step 2: Once the download is complete, double-click on the downloaded file to start the installation.